4.20 from 25 votes

 • Beat the flour mixture into the sugar mixture and then add the peanut butter chips & chocolate chips.

-• Pour the brownie batter into your prepared casserole dish.
+• Pour the brownie batter into your prepared baking dish.

 • Add the peanut butter to a microwave safe bowl and heat for 15 seconds to thin it, then spoon over top of the brownies.